robocup-at-work/rulebook/README.md

 The process of altering the Rules for the Roboup@Work league is open to every one.
 Please feel free to contact the TC or the [mailing list](mailto:rc-work@lists.robocup.org) with questions.

-Participating teams should also join our [Discord Server](https://discord.gg/z6Yn6UvhxU).
+Participating teams should also join our [Discord Server](https://discord.gg/z6Yn6UvhxU) as it is the go-to-location for discussions, announcements, questions and feedback!

 ## Issues